h0z3yn/YouTube-Video-Embed-Example/README.md

-# YouTube Video Embed Example
+# YouTube Video Playback Control System

-This repository contains a simple HTML project that demonstrates how to embed a YouTube video using the YouTube IFrame Player API.
-It allows you to play a video and displays the current playback time along with the total duration of the video.
+This project is a video playback control system that utilizes the YouTube IFrame Player API.
+It tracks the playback status (playing or paused) and displays both the current playback time and the total duration of the video.

 ## Features
-- Embed a YouTube video
+- Control video playback (play/pause)
 - Display current playback time
 - Display total video duration